 7 Ways To Gently, Naturally Encourage Your Newborn Baby To Sleep Better (and Longer!)

 - Give infant massage a try.
-We’ve written before about the benefits of infant massage in improving baby sleep, but we’ll say it again – infant massage is an easy and natural way to help your newborn relax, which in turn can help promote better sleep.
+We’ve written before about the benefits of infant massage in improving baby sleep, but we’ll say it again!
+Infant massage is an easy and natural way to help your newborn relax, which in turn can help promote better sleep.
+In fact, this study showed an increase of approximately 1.3 hours a day in sleep quantity for 3 to 6 month olds.
 Not only that, but infant massage can improve digestion (great for colicky newborns), strengthen the mother-child bond, and even aid growth and development!

 - Cluster feed in the evening.
-It’s perfectly natural for newborns and young babies to ‘tank up’ on feeds in the evening, and to feed more frequently than they do during the the rest of the day.
-While cluster feeding can feel overwhelming for mom and dad (especially for mom, if she’s nursing – she may feel like she needs to camp out on the couch for hours every night!), many experts agree that cluster feeding is a natural part of the newborn stage.
-In fact, many agree that newborns do this as a way to get in a longer stretch of sleep at night- many babies will sleep their longest stretch of the day after cluster feeding!
+It’s perfectly natural for newborns and young babies to ‘tank up’ on feeds in the evening, and to feed more frequently than they do during the rest of the day.
+While cluster feeding can feel overwhelming for mom and dad.
+(It can be especially tough for mom, if she’s nursing.
+She may feel like she needs to camp out on the couch for hours every night!)
+Many experts agree that cluster feeding is a natural part of the newborn stage.
+In fact, many agree that newborns do this as a way to get in a longer stretch of sleep at night.
+Many babies will sleep their longest stretch of the day after cluster feeding!
 So if you’re looking to promote longer, better nighttime sleep, cluster feeding is a good strategy.

 - Keep baby close.
 We don’t mean simply holding or wearing your baby (more on that in a moment).
-Keep baby close at night, too – consider sharing a room with your baby, and having your baby sleep near your bed in a bassinet or small crib.
-There are lots of benefits to having your newborn nearby at night – it can make middle of the night feedings more convenient, for one.
-But research indicates that room-sharing is more than convenient; babies who room-share and sleep close to mom have actually been shown to sleep better.
+Keep baby close at night, too!
+Consider sharing a room with your baby, and having your baby sleep near your bed in a bassinet or small crib.
+There are lots of benefits to having your newborn nearby at night.
+It can make middle of the night feedings more convenient, for one.
+But research indicates that room-sharing is more than just convenient.
+Babies who room-share and sleep close to mom have actually been shown to sleep better.
 They tend to cry less and sleep longer.
 They also tend to have slightly lower rates of SIDS.
 For these reasons, the AAP actually recommends room-sharing as the best sleeping arrangements for babies.
-Of course, room-sharing isn’t for everyone; there are definite pros and cons to sharing a room with your baby.
+Of course, room-sharing isn’t for everyone.
+There are definite pros and cons to sharing a room with your baby.
 As always, we recommend you find a sleeping arrangement that works best for your unique situation.

 Need Newborn Sleep Help?
-You Came To The Right Place – Check Out These Resources!
+You Came to the Right Place!